 It was 500 years ago on October 31, 1517 that Martin Luther posted his Ninty-five Theses questioning the sale of indulgences by the Roman Catholic Church for the forgiveness of sins on the door of the Castle Church in Wittenberg, Germany.
 This event set in motion a chain of events that led to the formation of the Protestant branch of Christianity and changes in Catholism.
-A number of observances are planned globally, nationally and locally to commerate its impact on religion, music and the arts.
 More "Reformation 500" information can be found at www.elca500.org and www.css-elca.org websites.

 Celebrating the five hundredth anniversary of the Protestant Reformation with worship, a visit from Martin and Katie, German food sampling, Reformation Jeopardy and historical posters.